arturh85/AnkiTaiso/README.md

 ### :dart: Features

 - **Anki Integration**: Import Word Lists from your Anki Decks to train on the words you already learn!
-- **Japanese Support**: Japanese Hiragana and Katakana supported out of the big without switching keyboard layouts
+- **Japanese Support**: Japanese Hiragana and Katakana supported out of the box without switching keyboard layouts
+- **Multiplatform**: Windows / Linux / Mac Support (no Android/iOS release planned)

 ## :toolbox: Getting Started